s-nashad2020/freelancer-test-repo/AI.md

   You can search web-types.json to make sure you use the correct API, WA also have utility classes, which are all prefixed by wa-, the variables for colors, text etc. are also all prefixed by wa-
+* The only libraries we use:
+Web awesome, HTMX, htmx-ext-loading-states
+No other libraries are in use or should be used
 * Prefer inline styling if styles will not realistically be reused
 * Prefix our own CSS classes with r-
 * Use modern CSS features, no need to care about older browser support, using polyfills if necessary